romilly/pi-towers-workshop/manuscript/Chapter5.md

 You're about to experiment with the accelerometer - a chip which measures *acceleration*.

 We say that something *accelerates* when it changes speed or direction.
-Cars, bikes, aeroplances accelerate; so you you, when you start or stop walking, or break into a run.
+Cars, bikes, aeroplanes accelerate; so you you, when you start or stop walking, or break into a run.

 If the microbit is moved or shaken, it accelerates and the acceleration is measured by its accelerometer.